dtdannen/dvmdash/README.md

 ## Overview

 DVMDash consists of two main parts:
-- Django web app displaying metrics, events, playground, and more
+- Django + Bootstrap web app displaying metrics, events, playground, and more
-- Scripts running in the background to listen for DVM events from relays and compute stats
+- Python server scripts listening for DVM events from relays, processing the data for a no sql and graph databases, and computing metrics

-The scripts run independently of the Django web app and populate two databases:
+  - The scripts run independently of the Django web app and populate two databases:
     - a mongo db containing raw DVM events and stats
     - a neo4j db containing a graph structure of the DVM events which is primarily used for the debug page
       - however some metrics, like estimated earnings, are also calculated from the neo4j db

 ## Setup